fakepixels/firebase-sw-demo/README.md

 - The app uses [Coinbase Smart Wallet](https://smartwallet.dev).

-## Styling

-- The app uses Tailwind CSS for styling
-- Custom gradient animations are implemented for the Create Wallet button

 ## Notes

 - Ensure all required environment variables are set for Firebase and Ethereum network configurations